This information is for anyone with axial spondyloarthritis, including people with ankylosing spondylitis

 Vary your exercises.
 Remember you need a mix of strengthening, cardiovascular and stretching exercises.

-If you enjoy taking part in contact sports then do discuss it with your physiotherapist and get their advice for you as an individual.
+If you enjoy taking part in contact sports then do discuss it with your physiotherapist and get their advice.

 High impact sports

 High impact sports involve pounding actions, including running, which can cause extra stress on the joints of the legs and the spine.
-This in turn can lead some people with axial SpA (AS) to experience a flare, more pain.
+This in turn can lead some people with axial SpA to experience a flare.

 If you currently enjoy high impact exercise monitor your symptoms and be open to modifications if it causes a flare.
-It is possible that your body’s tolerance to high impact exercise changes over time and you find that it causes you pain when this never used to be the case.
+It is possible that your body’s tolerance to high impact exercise changes over time and you find that some exercises cause you pain when this never used to be the case.

 If you are considering high impact exercise for the first time do seek advice from your physiotherapist.